valeIT/valeIT.github.io/apps/mac/iplocation/index.md

                     <h2 class="scrollpoint sp-effect3">IPLocation <span>Features</span></h2>
                     <p class="first">With IPLocation checking your ip geolocation has never been easier.
 The
-                        application lives in the menubar and notifies you each time your IP address changes.
-IPLocation is highly customizable with a bunch of options.</p>
+                        application lives in the menubar and notifies you each time your IP address changes.</p>
                     <p></p>
                     <p>
                         <a href="#packages" class="btn btn-default scrollpoint sp-effect1">buy now!</a>